 Fruit Fly 101: Know Your Enemy

 Fruit flies are tiny, quick-reproducing flies that either sneak into your house right on your fruits and vegetables, or flit in through minuscule window cracks and screens.
-Since they can grow from egg to adult in just over a week, fruit flies quickly set up well-established families in your kitchen and feed off any fermenting fruit they can find.
+Because they can grow from egg to adult in just over a week, fruit flies quickly set up well-established families in your kitchen and feed off any fermenting fruit they can find.

 How Do You Prevent Fruit Flies?

-Unlike other, larger, pests, it's tough to fight fruit flies by exclusion.
+Unlike other larger pests, it's tough to fight fruit flies by exclusion.
 They are so tiny and so prevalent in store-bought fruit that it's quite likely you'll deal with an infestation at some point in warm weather or stone fruit season.
 They die off when the cold comes, but if you live in a warm climate (or just can't handle the little annoyances) and want to banish them, you'll need to rely primarily on fly traps.

-Having said that, I do find that fruit flies are diminished when I keep the sink and counters clean of any drips of juice or scraps of vegetable peelings, and when I take out the trash regularly.
+Having said that, I do find fruit flies are diminished when I keep the sink and counters clean of any drips of juice or scraps of vegetable peelings, and when I take out the trash regularly.
 We also eat up the fruit bowl quickly and don't leave fruit sitting out for long.
-Don't give them anything at all to eat — no mostly-empty wine bottles or beer cans in an open recycling container, for instance.
+Don't give them anything at all to eat — no mostly empty wine bottles or beer cans in an open recycling container, for instance.

-2 Natural Deterrents for Fruit Flies
+Two Natural Deterrents for Fruit Flies

 How Do You Get Rid of Fruit Flies?